Native America's Prima Ballerina

 Author: Jennifer Marino Walters

 Jennifer Marino Walters is a writer and editor specializing in family and parenting topics.
 She has written for Los Angeles Times, Reader's Digest, and Parenting.
-Jennifer lives with her family in the Washington, D.C. area.
+Jennifer lives with her husband, twin sons, and daughter in the Washington, DC, area.

 Illustrator: Nigel Dobbyn